 That’s not it.

 You go to a job interview and get selected for the next round.
 Score.
 Now it’s their turn to have fun with you.
-They invite you for assessment.
+They invite you for an assessment.

 “You’ll have one thousand four hundred and twenty-nine tests to take.
 You’ll be doing your EQ, IQ, aptitude, personality, adaptability, workplace ethics, etc.” You have no option but to ace them.